jaimetur/PhotoMigrator/help/2-arguments-description-short.md

 ---
 ## 🛠️ Standalone Features
 If more than one Feature is detected, only the first one will be executed.
-Following arguments can be used to execute the Tool in any of the usefull additionals Extra Standalone Features included.
+Following arguments can be used to execute the Tool in any of the usefully additional Extra Standalone Features included.

 | Argument                                         | Description                                                    |
 |--------------------------------------------------|----------------------------------------------------------------|